Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     Once all sessions are in an Established state, BGP reset is complete for the Aruba switches.

     **Troubleshooting:** If some sessions remain Idle, re-run the Aruba reset steps to clear and re-check status.
+The `clear bgp *` command may need to be be ran multiple times (up to 10 times).
+In between each clear command wait a few minutes before re-checking the BGP Sessions.
 If some sessions still remain Idle, proceed to the next step to reapply the cray-metallb helm chart, along with the BGP reset to force the speaker pods to re-establish sessions with the switch.

 <a name="reapply"></a>
 ### Troubleshooting